root-project/web/manual/storing_root_objects/index.md

 With the ROOT command line tools you can quickly inspect and modify the contents of ROOT files.
 There are ROOT command line tools for:
-- simple file operations,
+- simple file operations
-- automating common operations performed on ROOT classes,
+- automating common operations performed on ROOT classes

 **File operations**